girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Vue/Week 3/Class_Binding.md

 <div v-bind:class="{ active: isActive }"></div>
 ````

-In above code active means that yes the data property is active.
+In above code if this div have class "**active**" then that means "**isActive**" data property is **true**.
+And if div not have any class then that means "**isActive**" data property is **false**.

 ````html
 <div v-bind:class="GWOCObject"></div>
 ````

+In this div we have binded the class GWOCObject and if it is present in the div that means it is true and the data property linked with it will get executed.

 ````javascript
 data: {